Categories

 • Death and Co.
 Bar – I am well aware that Death and Co. is from my hometown of New York City, but they chose to open their second location in Denver in the uber-hip Ramble Hotel and I couldn’t resist putting this on the list.
 The setting is gorgeous and the cocktails are killer.

-• Denver Central Market – Fantastic food hall with lots of options.
+• Denver Central Market – Nice food hall with lots of options.
 Everyone in your party will leave happy.
-My picks are the pasta at Vero and getting some ice cream at Highpoint Creamery (my favorite ice cream place in Denver).
+My picks are the pasta at Vero, smoothies at GreenSeed Market, and ice cream at Highpoint Creamery (my favorite ice cream place in Denver).

 • OMF (Our Mutual Friend) – Fun and lively taproom.

-• Beckon – Awarded one Michelin Star in 2023, this 17-seat restaurant requires securing an online reservation (with the meal paid in full) well in advance.
+• Beckon – Awarded One Michelin Star since 2023, this 17-seat restaurant requires securing an online reservation (with the meal paid in full) well in advance.
 Patrons are served a set menu with the option of purchasing a wine pairing or NA pairing.
-An excellent fine dining experience.
-Menu changes every month.
+A high-touch fine dining experience.
+Menu changes with the seasons.

 • Major Tom – Sister restaurant of Beckon, situated right next door.
 Swanky champagne bar with Scandi influenced menu.